Chicago (notes-bibliography) referencing elements

 Chang, Mike.
 Fundamentals of Quantitative Analysis.
 Cambridge: Harvard University Press, 2017.

-When there are 2 or 3 authors, 'and' is used before the final author's name.
+When there are two or three authors, and is used before the final author's name.
 The page number follows a comma after a shortened form of the source title:

 According to Samson, James, and Daft1…